 11. Update Universal Analytics tagging URL inside WEB GTM container (if you are using GA4 go to the next step).
 Edit Universal Analytics Base or Universal Analytics Variable inside WEB container -> Click More Settings -> Advanced configuration -> past tagging URL inside the field “transport URL”.
 Once done click save and publish web container.

-12. If you are using GA4 follow these steps: Inside the WEB container click edit or create GA4 tag -> click Fields to Set -> add Row -> add these values:
+12. If you are using GA4 follow these steps: Inside the WEB container click edit or create GA4 tag -> enable Send to server container -> add Server Container URL

 Save the tag (this tag should trigger on all pages) and publish container.